Our Mission: A life time journey in

 - that he will never seek commercial, social or pecuniary advantage from his membership.

-If you reside outside the province of Middlesex (England) or a neighbouring county like Surrey, Hampshire, Berkshire, Hertfordshire, Buckinghamshire or West London Borough then it may be better to visit the United Grand of England to ask about becoming a Freemason.
+If you reside outside the province of Middlesex (England) or a neighbouring county like Surrey, Hampshire, Berkshire, Hertfordshire, Buckinghamshire or West London Borough then you can still inquire about joining if you are particularly interested in joining Royal Hanover Lodge.

 If you are comfortable with these requirements and would like to request joining Royal Hanover Lodge, please pop your details in the form on this page.